-Date Received: Status / Action Taken: In this section the comm ittee is advised of Trustee and Assembly actions.

-All transmittals reports with attached minutes and documents are routed to SAICO, who will send copies to the officers of the Board and the Assembly.
-Send electronic version to: saico@sa.org
+Date Received: Status / Action Taken: In this section the co mmittee is advised of Trustee and Assembly actions. ' s with attached minutes and documents are routed to SAICO, who will se f the Board and the Assembly.
+Send electronic version to: saico@sa.org nd?